nkinnan/esphome-pace-bms/README.md

 The default password to unlock all settings is "123456" incidentally.
 But there are legitimately some settings you shouldn't mess with (I didn't implement those in this component - basically just the calibration stuff under the System Config tab).

-These BMSes will typically have two RS485 ports (looks like an ethernet socket) an RS232 port (looks like a telephone socket) and possibly a CAN bus port and an LCD display as well, especially if newer.
+These BMSes will typically have two or three RS485 ports (looks like an ethernet socket) an RS232 port (looks like a telephone socket) and possibly a CAN bus port and an LCD display as well, especially if newer.

 Example protocol version 25 BMS front-panel:
 ![Jakiper Protocol 25 Front Panel](images/Jakiper-0x25.png)